Kubernetes Image Baking

 Environment overrides:

-CCM_REGISTRY-- where to pull the cloud-controller-manager image (defaultghcr.io/hypervisor-io)CCM_VERSION-- tag (defaultlatest)AUTOSCALER_REGISTRY-- where to pull cluster-autoscaler-hypervisor (defaultghcr.io/hypervisor-io)AUTOSCALER_VERSION-- tag (default: per-minor mapping inside the script)
+CCM_REGISTRY- where to pull the cloud-controller-manager image (defaultghcr.io/hypervisor-io).CCM_VERSION- tag (defaultlatest).AUTOSCALER_REGISTRY- where to pull cluster-autoscaler-hypervisor (defaultghcr.io/hypervisor-io).AUTOSCALER_VERSION- tag (default: per-minor mapping inside the script).

-4. Verify
+4. Verify the image

 After the script reports Done, sanity-check inside the VM:

-# kubelet binary present + correct version
+# kubelet binary present and correct version

 kubelet --version

-# kubeadm binary present + correct version
+# kubeadm binary present and correct version

 kubeadm version